EMS Education - EMT Course

 Financial Aid is not available.
 The course fee is not eligible for tuition remission.

 This fee includes the cost of the course and EMT shirt.
 Students may purchase their textbook, workbook, blood pressure cuff, and stethoscope at the University Bookstore.
-Students will be responsible for the cost of the National Registry Exam.
+It's recommended that students research blood pressure cuffs and stethoscopes and purchase ones that best meet their budget and needs.
+Students will be responsible for the cost of the National Registry Exam ($80).

 Students may submit an application before the registration period to "hold" their place on the roster.